 Not everyone uses the same romanization system

-As we have covered above, there are different romanization systems used in Korea.
+As we have covered above, there are different romanization systems used in South Korea.
 This means that people may have different preferences when it comes to the romanization system that they will use, which can confuse some.

 For example, you may see the romanization for the word 언니 (sister) spelled as unnie.
 The correct way to romanize it is eonni.
 However, that spelling is not as common as unnie—the same with hyung vs. hyeong for 형 (brother).

 You can’t make the proper Korean alphabet sounds using English